harvesthill/reddit-wiki-archive/steroids/index.md

 ## Natural Blast

-Your body is already pumping out blast levels of testosterone as part of the natural course of late adolescence.
+Your body is already pumping out blast levels of Testosterone as part of the natural course of late adolescence.
 It's the highest that it's ever going to be in your lifetime.

 Why prematurely shut that down and ruin a great thing?
 You're essentially on free steroids right now.
 Don't take that opportunity for granted and abort your own physiological development by injecting additional variables that short-circuit the whole equation.